 If the determination is upheld, the Program administrator's written response will cite the specific Plan provision(s) upon which the denial is based and will include both of the following:

-Detailed reasons for the determination regarding the appeal and the rationale for the determination; and
+- Detailed reasons for the determination regarding the appeal and the clinical rationale for the determination; and

-Notification of your right to a further review (if applicable).
+- Notification of your right to a further review.